Foam erupts out of the flask like real lava!

 Try shaking the flask horizontally.
 Don't shake it vertically or too intensively, or you might spill the contents!

 Your kit contains two packets of liquid soap, so you should be able to perform this experiment twice.
-We don't recommend that you use your own liquid soap – it might prove difficult to measure the amount you need, and the result probably won’t be quite as impressive.
+You can use your own liquid soap, but we can’t guarantee the result.
+It probably won’t be as impressive, but it depends on the kind of liquid soap you use.

 This experiment should create a lot of foam, so we recommend using a deep bowl.
 It’s great if the bowl is transparent – that way, it’s easier to fully evaluate your results!